vivesweb/img2img/README.md

 # img2img.
-PHP Converter, sampler of pdfs & psd, do resizes & some filters in images as SEPIA
+PHP Converter, sampler of pdfs & psd, do resizes & some filters in images as SEPIA.
+Save to WEBP

 ## V.1.0.1